henrietta-k/adapt-learning-wiki/Accessability.md

 ### ARIA Landmark Roles

+Landmarks help assistive technology users orient themselves to a page and help them navigate easily to various sections.
 Landmarks are attributes you can add to elements in your page to define areas like the main content or a navigation region.

 We can define parts of a page using 'roles'.
 This allows screen reader users the ability to easily jump from one section to another and know where they are going.